Baby development at 8-9 months: what’s happening

 - uses one hand a lot more than the other.

-You should also see a health professional if you notice that your baby has lost skills that he had before.
+See a health professional if you notice that your baby has lost skills that they had before.